ecelab-org/sage/README.md

 Sage bridges the gap between AI capabilities and system automation.
 With a simple chat interface, you can ask Sage to read and modify files, scrape web content, gather information, generate code, and perform a variety of tasks—all using natural language instructions.

 ## ✨ Features
+- **Interactive Web Interface**: Access Sage through a browser-based UI with real-time responses
-- **Interactive Chat Interface**: Communicate with Anthropic Claude models conversationally
+- **Interactive CLI Chat Interface**: Communicate with Anthropic Claude models conversationally
 - **File System Operations**:
   - Read file contents (code, text, configuration files)
   - List and navigate directories